jmettraux/aachen/src/aaa__title_page.md

 : additions, arithmetic means, subtractions, not much else.

 AST
-: abilities are nouns, skills are verbs, traits are adjective.
+: abilities are nouns, skills are verbs, traits are adjectives.

 Abilities
 : the six well-known abilities of old.